MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/get-started/purchase-on-premises.md

 ---
 # required metadata

-title: Purchase Dynamics 365 for Finance and Operations, Enterprise edition (on-premises)
+title: Buy Dynamics 365 for Finance and Operations, Enterprise edition (on-premises)
 description: This topic explains how to purchase and deploy Microsoft Dynamics 365 for Finance and Operations, Enterprise edition (on-premises).
 author: maertenm
 manager: AnnBe